 Tactically, from a marketing standpoint, Facebook ads have been really effective in reaching cold audiences and new audiences that may have not heard of us before.
 We’ve had many experiences with Facebook ads that have not gone as well as this year, which is attributed to not understanding what the numbers mean.

-It’s super easy to be afraid because you’ve failed before and completely write it off as an option.
+It's super easy to be afraid because you’ve failed before and completely write it off as an option.
 But this time around, I took time to learn from the very best.
-It’s so important to ask for help, and surround yourself with the people who get it and are on the same path with you.
+It’s so important to ask for help and surround yourself with the people who get it and are on the same path as you.
 Invest in people who have been there before and can give you the shortcuts.

 What has been your biggest failure with All Girls Shave Club so far?

-In the beginning I was so caught up in the excitement of launching the business that I would add an extra item one month because I just wanted to make the experience so great for my buyers.
+In the beginning, I was so caught up in the excitement of launching the business that I would add an extra item one month because I just wanted to make the experience so great for my buyers.
 I kept saying, does another dollar here or there really matter?
 The answer is, yes, those extra dollars do matter because my margins ended up being so thin.
-At the end of the day there wasn’t much left over to grow my business or to invest in growth producing things like more inventory or Facebook ads.
+At the end of the day, there wasn't much left over to grow my business or to invest in growth-producing things like more inventory or Facebook ads.